kryptik-dev/ABadAvatar/README.md

 A real README will come shortly, but until then:
+- Ensure your console has the Avatar update data.
+If you don't have an HDD, you may need to install the official offline System Update 17559 on a formatted USB. **Don't use LIVE to update, just in case Microsoft decides to patch this.**
+- No xex is included.
+You'll need to put an xex that does what you wish in the BadUpdatePayload folder (odds are, this is XeUnshackle or FreeMyXe)
 - You can tell if the exploit is running by moving the cursor on the profile select screen.
 Additionally, the 2 LEDs on the ROL will occasionally swap.
 Attempting to back out of the selection screen or log in at this point will interfere with the exploit.
-- Don't log in to the exploit profile, *especially while on LIVE*.
-It's unneeded, and since the profile is LIVE enabled to allow loading custom avatar items, I'd imagine the servers would get unhappy.
+- Don't log in to the exploit profile, **especially while on LIVE**.
+There is a PIN set to prevent accidental logins.
 - You should ensure that you are disconnected from both Wi-Fi and Ethernet before using this exploit to prevent LIVE bans.
 Ethernet is easy, but Wi-Fi requires you to either disconnect before turning off your console, or sacrifice the cold boot aspect (or just don't hook up the 360 to the internet at all).
 - Stage 2 is fully buildable start-to-finish without any trickery.
 If you want to modify stage1, hexedit the output into the avatar item from the release profile at address 0x2200.
-Stage0 is tricky to modify due to compression, but only performs a stack pivot and can safely be considered static.
+Stage0 is tricky to modify due to compression, but only shows the anti-scam text and performs a stack pivot and can safely be considered static.
 - Stage 3 should be built at 0x90110000 instead of 0x98030000.
 Additionally, you should pad up to 0x10000 bytes with `4E 80 00 20` to ensure the module used in the exploit can be properly unloaded.

 # Below is the original Bad Update README